More affordable than you think

 How can I afford aged care?

-The Australian Government takes measures to make aged care more affordable and accessible by providing subsidies and regulating fees.
+The Australian Government takes measures to make aged care more affordable and accessible.

 The Palm Lake Care Customer Experience Team can guide you through each step, tailored to your individual circumstances.